karthikathota/AI/Azure-AI-Fundamentals/Readme.md

 Speech-to-Text: Converts audio files or real-time spoken language into text.
 Text-to-Speech: Converts text into spoken language using natural-sounding voices.
 Speaker Recognition: Identifies different speakers in an audio stream.

+### Conversational language understanding

+To work with conversational language understanding (CLU), you need to take into account three core concepts: utterances, entities, and intents

+#### Utterances

+An utterance is an example of something a user might say, and which your application must interpret.

+#### Entity

+An entity is an item to which an utterance refers

+#### Intents

+An intent represents the purpose, or goal, expressed in a user's utterance.